Father of Maritime Bangladesh!

 However due to obvious shortage of seafaring personnel, all the BSC ships used to be mainly manned by foreigners.
 Shortage of shore-experts in maritime administration, shipping companies, ports and in training centres was more than that at sea.
 Right after liberation, different foreign countries specially UK (British Technical Aid) and UNDP Funding came forward to train our seafarers.
 At this stage the newly formed ‘Bangladesh Merchant Marine Officers’ Association’ raised a slogan – Back the Sailors, Build the Nation!

-Bangabandhu took a project titled ‘Development of Marine Academy’ in 1973; the various newer infrastructure we see today are the direct output of that visionary initiative.
-Such development raised the Academy for being selected as one of the 14 branches of the IMO’s World Maritime University (Sweden) in 1990 and Bangladesh could earn the coveted position in the IMO White List in 2000.
-Thus Bangladesh has become blessed with a number of seafarers and maritime experts.
+Furthermore, in 1973 a project titled ‘Development of Marine Academy’ was taken by Bangabandhu; the various improvised and updated infrastructures that we notice today are the direct output of that ingenious, far-sighted initiative; in fact, the advancement and progression of today’s academy which is perfecting day by day is nothing but the sequel of that visionary step.
+Such evolvement and up-growth raised the Academy for being selected as one of the 14 branches of the IMO’s World Maritime University (Sweden) in 1990 and Bangladesh could earn the coveted position in the IMO White List in 2000.
+Thus since the independence, Bangladesh has been being blessed with a number of seafarers and maritime experts.

 Therefore, the Father of the Nation was Father of Maritime Bangladesh indeed!